 |Mon Oct 17 @ 5:00PM - |

 Bar Night/NFL Football

 The Department of Veterans Affairs (VA) today announced several new...

-The Department of Veterans Affairs' (VA) Veterans Choice Program has...
+The Department of Veterans Affairs (VA) announced today that it...

 Hollywood Post 43 is available to rent out for filming, weddings,barmitzvahs, quincinieras, concerts, special events, fundraisers,conventions, red carpet parties, etc. We are a multifaceted facility with over a dozen rooms that have multiple purposes.
 We have Dressing and Makeup rooms that are Equity standard.
 If you can think of it, we are here to help make your event everything you were envisioning.